About Us

 Gretchen Mercer

-I am President of NWI No Child Hungry.
-Although I didn't realize it, I was food-insecure as a child.
+Although I didn't realize it at the time, I was food insecure as a child.
 My parents had four mouths to feed on a low-income.
 We ate the food that was available for the week and when it was gone, we just "figured it out."
 My favorite sandwich was potato chip and mayo!
-My husband, Mark, & I teamed up to start this non-profit organization to help local children who are food-insecure.
+I am a speech-pathologist turned entrepreneur.
+I have two children, William & Addisen and we have lived in Lakes of Four Seasons since 2006.

 Hannah Cliver